7 Best Private Email Services

 Mailbox.org in the world of emails stands as one of the most feature-rich and all in one email services.
 It is more than just an email but a complete ecosystem of productivity and collaboration.
 Mailbox offers a 30 day trial but no free plan but the free plan is quite affordable.
 But that affordability only matters if you just need a basic email and nothing else as all the goodies are in store for the higher personal and business plans.

 Although, mailbox is built more from a security standpoint it boast a unique style of privacy and encryption.
-Its model of End-To-End Encryption is different, it offers Mailvelope support but makes the process very easy by offering Guard, which is Mailbox’s own built-in encryption tool which allows to encrypt emails and attachments with OpenPGP directly from the web client and on top of that it PGP encrypts the mailbox.
+Its model of End-To-End Encryption is different, it offers Mailvelope support but makes the process very easy by offering Guard, which is Mailbox’s own built-in encryption tool which allows to encrypt emails and attachments with OpenPGP directly from the web client and on top of that it encrypts the mailbox.

 Mailbox leans in middle in terms of features, privacy and security.
-It is leagues above many but it lacks Zero-Access Encryption like Tuta and ProtonMail.
+It is leagues above many but it lacks Zero-Access Encryption like Tuta and Proton Mail.
 It offers great alias features but not as good as StartMail or Proton’s hide-my-email aliases.
-And the fact that your username is only reserved for few years before publically available again is a problem as it can cause many problems.
+And the fact that your username is only reserved for few years when subscription plan is cancelled before becoming available again might be an issue for certain users.

 Key Features

 - Encryption: Mailbox supports email encryption.
-End-To-End Encryption is possible with Mailvelope and Guard
+End-to-End Encryption is possible with Mailvelope and Guard.

-- Guard: In house encryption system to encrypt emails and attachments with OpenPGP in a single click
+- Guard: In house encryption system to encrypt emails and attachments with OpenPGP in a single click.

 - Business-Friendly: Service designed more for enterprise and business users.